Jacqui87/person-management-extension/README.md

 7. DevOps & Tooling:

-   - Add CI/CD pipelines for automated testing, linting, and deployment.
+   - Research how to add CI/CD pipelines for automated testing, linting, and deployment.

 8. Implement refresh token support: